Where to Stay in Clifden: Lodgings for the Shrewd and Jet-Lagged

 For travelers whose vacation philosophy involves treating themselves like visiting royalty, Clifden offers several options that will satisfy champagne tastes.
 The Abbeyglen Castle Hotel sits regally on a hill overlooking town, its yellow exterior as cheerful as its prices are sobering ($250-350/night).
 This 4-star establishment offers afternoon tea service, surprisingly spacious rooms for a European hotel, and a resident parrot named Rambo who’s outlived several hotel managers.
 The castle experience comes complete with open fireplaces, a piano bar where locals and tourists achieve harmony (musically, at least), and the distinct feeling that Downton Abbey’s producers missed a filming opportunity.

 Just 15 minutes outside town, Ballynahinch Castle Hotel sprawls across a 700-acre estate where the salmon in the adjacent river seem almost suspiciously eager to be caught.
 At similar price points to Abbeyglen, Ballynahinch offers the quintessential Irish castle hotel experience—think wandering through walled gardens, fishing with ghillie guides, and dining rooms where you’ll feel underdressed unless you’ve packed tweed.
-For American reference, imagine the luxury of Wyoming’s upscale ranches but replace cowboys with soft-spoken Irishmen who can recite poetry while serving your coffee.
+For American reference, imagine the luxury of Wyoming’s upscale ranches but replace cowboys with soft-spoken Irishmen who can recite poetry while serving your coffee—though many guests use Clifden as a base for exploring things to do in nearby Galway.
 Similar accommodations in New England or the Pacific Northwest would easily command $400-500 per night, making these Irish castles seem almost reasonable.
 Almost.

 Mid-Range Marvels: Comfort Without Remortgaging